qri-io/2017-frontend/CONTRIBUTOR.md

 * Create your patch commit.
 * Follow our [Coding Rules][developers.rules].
-* If the changes affect public APIs, change or add relevant [documentation][developers.documentation].
-* Run the Qri [unit][developers.tests-unit] and [E2E test][developers.tests-e2e] suites, and ensure that all tests pass.
-It is generally sufficient to run the tests only on Chrome, as our Travis integration will run the tests on all supported browsers.
-* Run `grunt eslint` to check that you have followed the automatically enforced coding rules
 * Commit your changes using a descriptive commit message that follows our [commit message conventions][developers.commits].
 Adherence to the [commit message conventions][developers.commits] is required, because release notes are